 Math Scenario 3 – Outrunning the Tsunami

-When the comet hits in the Atlantic Ocean, it generates a massive tsunami measuring about 1 km high that devastate the coasts in Europe and the American continents.
+When the comet hits in the Atlantic Ocean, it generates a massive tsunami measuring about 1 km high, that devastates coastal areas in Europe and the American continents.

-The main character Leo along with friend Sarah and her baby sister are on a trail bike running for the hills (literally!).
+The main character Leo along with friend Sarah and her baby sister are on a trail bike racing for the hills (literally!).

 The rate of altitude gain depends on the bike’s speed and the slope ratio.
 We can calculate the angle a of the triangle shown in the diagram here, and then use it to work out the vertical speed component: